Does auto insurance cover vehicle theft?

 Compare RatesStart Now →

 It’s important to note that auto insurance generally does not cover personal belongings taken from inside your car.
-Items like phones, purses, or laptops are covered under a homeowners or renters insurance policy instead (Read More: Homeowners Insurance Coverage).
+Items like phones, purses, or laptops are covered under renters or homeowners insurance coverage instead.

 Full Coverage Insurance Protects Against Theft